Does Hot Tub Heat up Faster with Jets On? How to Heat Hot Tub Faster

-So you have bought your hot tub, set it up, filled it and you are now itching to get in it and start relaxing.
-But, frustratingly, you now have to wait for the water to heat up to temperature before you can.
+So you have bought your hot tub, set it up, and filled it, and now you are itching to get in and start relaxing.
+But, frustratingly, you now have to wait for the water to heat up before you can.

-I bought my first hot tub during a UK winter so the faucet water I filled it up with was very cold and it took 18 hours to heat up!
+I bought my first hot tub during a UK winter, so the water from the faucet I filled it up with was very cold, and it took 18 hours to heat up!

-So what can you do to speed it up?
-For instance, does a hot tub heat faster with jets on?
+What can you do to speed it up?
+For instance, should jets be on when heating the hot tub?

-Read on to learn how it works and what other things you can do to speed up the heating process of your hot tub water quickly, how long it typically takes to get hot, and what you can do to keep the hot water temperature up when it is not being used.
+Read on to learn how it works, what other things you can do to speed up the heating process of your hot tub water, how long it typically takes to get hot, and how to keep the water temperature up when it is not being used.

 Is there anything that can test your patience more than waiting for the hot tub to heat up enough for you to use it?

-Sometimes it can be hours before it’s warm enough to hop in for a soak after filling it with cold water.
-You’ve already put your swimsuit on and put your towel out.
+Sometimes, it can be hours before it’s warm enough to hop in for a soak after filling the tub with cold water.
+You’ve already put on your swimsuit and put your towel out.
 Maybe you’ve got friends waiting, or maybe even a date.

-The last thing you want to be doing is waiting 6 or more hours for the hot tub to heat up to a pleasant temperature, especially if it shortens the time you have to actually use it.
-Learn how to shorten your heating time so you can maximize your soaking time.
+The last thing you want to do is wait six or more hours for the hot tub to heat up to a pleasant temperature, especially if it shortens the time you have to use it.
+Learn how to shorten your heating time to maximize your soaking time.

-If your tub is taking more than 4 hours to heat up, you can try a few different things to make it heat more efficiently.
+If your tub takes more than 4 hours to heat up, you can try a few different things to make it heat more efficiently.

 Turn on your hot tub jets

-If you’ve been heating your hot tub without the jets on, then you have been missing out on an easy, effective trick to help the hot tub heat quicker.
+If you’ve been heating your hot tub without the jets on, you have missed an easy, effective trick to help the hot tub heat quickly.

-Having the jets on while heating your hot tub will cut the heating time down as the jets circulate the hot water more evenly and efficiently around the whole hot tub.
-They can also make sure no cold pockets remain trapped in the pipes or hose.
+Having the jets on while heating your hot tub will reduce the heating time as the jets circulate the hot water more evenly and efficiently around the whole hot tub.
+They can also ensure no cold pockets remain trapped in the pipes or hose.

 Check your filter

-Sometimes a dirty filter can cause the water to heat more slowly as it restricts the flow of water.
+Sometimes, a dirty filter can cause the water to heat more slowly by restricting water flow.
 If you’ve noticed your hot tub struggling to heat up, this could be the problem.

 Luckily, there’s an easy fix.
-All you need to do is take out your filter and give it a good, thorough rinse to clean it off.
-Then you can put it back and see if your tub heats a little faster.
+All you need to do is take out your filter and thoroughly rinse it to clean it off.
+Then, you can put it back and see if your tub heats faster.

 Use a hot tub cover

-A cover placed over the hot tub while it’s heating can keep the temperature heating up much more efficiently.
-Think about it, if the ambient air temperature is lower than the hot tub temperature, particularly if it is outside in the cold air, it will constantly be cooling it off, even if just slightly.
+A cover placed over the hot tub while it’s heating can keep the temperature much more efficiently.
+If the ambient air temperature is lower than the hot tub temperature, particularly outside in the cold air, it will constantly be cooling it off, even if just slightly.

-If the hot tub is outside, and in a windy position, having the cover on will reduce heat loss and also water loss through evaporation.
-Actually, even on a warm sunny day, there will still be a significant difference between the air temperature and the water temperature.
+If the hot tub is outside and in a windy position, having the cover on will reduce heat and water loss through evaporation.
+Even on a warm sunny day, there will still be a significant difference between the air and water temperatures.

 Update your heater

-Hot tubs can take an average of 4 hours to reach 100 degrees but this depends on the temperature of the water used to fill of course.
+Hot tubs can take an average of 4 hours to reach 100 degrees, but this depends on the temperature of the water used to fill.
 Some hot tubs, under certain circumstances, can take three to eight hours or more to reach that same temperature.

 There are a few factors that affect how quickly your tub heats up, and these include:

-If all of these things are working for you, instead of against you, then you can expect your hot tub to heat up anything up to 6 degrees per hour.
-This is optimistic and can result in a heat time of 3-4 hours to reach the desired temperature.
+If all of these things work for you instead of against you, you can expect your hot tub to heat anything to 6 degrees per hour.
+This is optimistic and can result in 3-4 hours of heating time to reach the desired temperature.

-If any or all of these things are working against you, you could be looking at a heating time of more than 8 hours.
-Most people don’t have that kind of time or patience just for a quick soak in the hot tub.
+If any or all of these things work against you, you could be looking at a heating time of more than 8 hours.
+Most people don’t have that kind of time or patience for a quick soak in the hot tub.

 Hot Tub Maintenance Course